Are you interested in supplementing your income as a performer?

 I’m also able to make a solid middle-class living doing this.

-So, here’s how a recent Tuesday went last week.
+So, here’s how an average Tuesday went.

 The Night Before

 I needed to be out of the house by 6:15am on Tuesday, so Monday night was the time to make food for the day, set up the coffee, lay out my clothes, gather all the instruments I’ll need for the gigs, grab my confirmations, make sure I have good addresses for the schools, etc.